Shalom-Karr/pdf-combiner/README.md

-# Visual PDF Editor Pro
+# Visual PDF Editor (Pro Local)

 A professional-grade, browser-based toolkit for visually merging, splitting, editing, signing, and organizing PDF documents.

 **100% Client-Side Processing:** All file manipulations happen directly in your browser.
 Your documents are never uploaded to a server, ensuring absolute privacy and security.

+**HIPAA Ready:** All file manipulations happen directly in your browser.
+Your documents are never uploaded to a server, making this tool safe for sensitive, medical, or legal documents.

 ## Live Demo